Effective Vegan Advocacy

 Dr. Melanie Joy

 At CEVA, we are committed to providing high-quality training resources for advocates around the world, no matter their circumstances.
-This is why we have developed an inclusive pricing structure for this course.
+This is why are courses are free of charge.
+If you’d like to make a donation to support our work, you may do so at carnism.org/donate.
+Your contribution will help us offer more courses like this one to more advocates.

 Frequently Asked Questions